chmlee/ream-doc-v2/docs/Language/Basic/Entry.md

 - <key n>: <value n>
 ```
 `# Example` in previous examples are Level-1 Entries, as denoted by the single leading pound sign.
-All Markdata files must start with a Level-1 Entry, and contains exactly one Level-1 Entry.
+All REAM files start with a Level-1 Entry, and contain exactly one Level-1 Entry.

 Entries are useful when describing an object with multiple attributes: